-The conference is held each President’s Day weekend in mid-February.
+The conference is held each President’s Day weekend in mid-February (except for the 2021 SFWC which was cancelled due to Covid and the 2022 SFWC which was postponed to July 21-24 because of Covid).
 The SFWC has expanded to a four-day event and it now starts on Thursday and ends on Sunday.

-The theme of the conference is A Celebration of Craft, Commerce and Community, which reflects the literary heritage of San Francisco as well as the founders’ vision of helping writers get their work published by connecting them with publishers, editors, agents and other professionals.
+The theme of the conference is “Learn.
+Connect.
+Publish.”
+This reflects the literary heritage of San Francisco as well as the founders’ vision of helping writers get their work published by connecting them with publishers, editors, agents and other professionals.